nielssorensen/OpenEmu-wiki/User-guide:-Mapping-Controls.md

 * Volume Up
 * Reset (Reset emulation)
 * Pause (Pause emulation)
-* Fast Forward (Only fast-forwards as long as this button is held down)
+* Fast Forward (Fast forwards for the duration of the button press.
+It is not a toggle!)
 * [Display Mode](https://github.com/OpenEmu/OpenEmu/wiki/User-guide:-Display-Mode)
 * Screenshot